Tullverket

 • Lease agreement or contract of sale for your residence

-• Proof that you are moving back to Sweden (e.g. proof of residence or residence permit, a decision from the Swedish Tax Authority concerning registration in the Population Register, employer’s certificate, lease agreement or proof of purchase for a residence)
+• Proof that you are moving back to Sweden (e.g. proof of residence permit or proof of right of residence, a decision from the Swedish Tax Authority concerning registration in the Population Register, employer’s certificate, lease agreement or proof of purchase for a residence)

 You may also be asked to present documents proving that you have met the deadlines for owning and using a certain product in a country outside of the EU, such as: